 Objective: To understand the meanings of words from its context.

-Already during the Teaching Practice classes at the EBC TEFL course, we realise that English pronunciation is not at all easy for foreigners.
+During the Teaching Practice classes at the EBC TEFL course, we realise that English pronunciation is not easy for foreigners.
 In addition, the lack of consistency between spelling and sound sinks in.